yabasha/laravel-clsx/README.md

 ## Features

 - Concatenate class names based on conditions
+- Supports arbitrarily nested arrays of class names
+- Optional transformation/filter callback for class names
 - Use as a global helper (`clsx()`) or as a static class (`Clsx::make()`)
+- Macroable: extend with your own methods
+- Blade directive: `@clsx` for easy usage in Blade templates
+- Validation helper: `clsx_with_error()` for error class toggling
 - Perfect for Blade templates and PHP code

 ## Installation